 As many employees have moved from the office to their own home workspace, could it be that the Cloud is finally the preferred option for business IT requirements:

-At Neuways, we have years of experience working with both systems.
+At Neuways, we have years of experience working with both systems, and addressing the issue; on premises vs cloud.
 Our Managing Director, Martin Roberts, has advice and warnings when it comes to choosing either on-premises or Cloud-based systems for your business.

 “The Cloud could be seen as a service you ‘subscribe’ to – similar to a streaming service such as Netflix, which can be entirely flexible to react to your business changes and market forces.
 The opposite could be said for an on–premises system – you buy and physically own an asset, which is more of an upfront investment.
 And has a static capacity